Games Bargaining: A Proposed Application of the Theory of Games to Collective Bargaining, 65 Yale Law Journal 660 (1956)

 Date of Authorship for this Version

 Allen, Layman E., "Games Bargaining: A Proposed Application of the Theory of Games to Collective Bargaining" (1956).
 Faculty Scholarship Series.
-Paper 4822.
+4822.